zebscripts/AFK-Daily/.wiki/Usage.md

    -o, --output [OUTPUT_FILE]
       Write log in [OUTPUT_FILE]
-      Remark: Folder need to be created
+      Remark: Folder needs to be created

    -s <X>,<Y>[,<COLOR_TO_COMPARE>[,<REPEAT>[,<SLEEP>]]]
       Test color of a pixel.